resingulm/podmanai-chatbot-gradio/README.md

 # Local chat with Podman AI

-Chat UI for local offline Llama3 Model to chat with.
+Chat UI for local offline Granite or Llama 3 Model.

 ## Architecture